Temple of Abydos: Egypt’s Sacred Site and Pilgrimage Destination

 How to Get There

 - From Luxor: Abydos is about a 2.5-hour drive north.
 Many visitors book a private tour or join a group excursion.
+It is also a key stop on longer Dahabiya Nile cruises or itineraries that go beyond the standard Luxor to Aswan route.

 - From Cairo: You can fly to Luxor and drive, or take a longer road trip through the Nile Valley.
+Check our travel tips for Egypt before you go.

 What to See